SPORTS MEDIA AND COMMUNICATION

 | STAT 1010 | Principles of Statistics (or another approved statistics course) | 4 |

-University Requirement: Students in all ISU majors must complete a three-credit course in U.S. Cultures and Communities, as well as a three-credit course in International Perspectives.
-The approved course lists are found here: https://www.registrar.iastate.edu/students/registration.
+University Requirement: Students in all ISU majors must complete a 3-credit course in U.S. Cultures and Communities from the list of approved courses, as well as a 3-credit course in International Perspectives from the list of approved courses.
 Students must also demonstrate their communication proficiency by earning a grade of C or better in ENGL 2500.

-Greenlee majors and minors cannot take ADVRT, JLMC, PR or SMC courses pass/not pass.
+Greenlee majors and minors cannot take ADVRT, DSTR, JLMC, PR or SMC courses pass/not pass.

 Sports Media and Communication, B.A.